kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 6. Use Postman to locally customize tree segmentation parameters in the frontend R script.<br/><br/>

-7. Queue the processing job in Postman and post it to the cloud - SEND IT!<br/><br/>
+7. Queue the processing job locally in Postman and post it to the cloud - SEND IT!<br/><br/>

 8. Monitor progress with AWS Cloudwatch.<br/><br/>